How Can I Get a Pro Bono Lawyer in New South Wales?

 Another initiative run by the Bar Association is the Duty Barrister Scheme.
 This involves barristers assigned to particular Local Courts to help those who can’t afford a lawyer, have been refused assistance by Legal Aid, and have a matter before the court on the day.

-The NSW Bar Association explains that its “schemes reflect the strongly held view of the bar that a person’s rights and access to justice should not be diminished because they have little or no money.”
+The NSW Bar Association outlines that its “schemes reflect the strongly held view of the bar that a person’s rights and access to justice should not be diminished because they have little or no money.”

 Representing the marginalised